gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 # Keep it relevant

 GopherCon is not a general programming conference, the GopherCon audience are expecting to hear about Go.
+This doesn't have to be just Go the language, there's an entire ecosystem of libraries, services, projects, and companies who are using Go to solve problems.

 If your proposal doesn't mention Go at all, or a reader could substitute the name of another programming language for Go without changing the message of your proposal, you need to dig deeper to find the relevance for a Go programming audience.

 # Keep it fresh